Frequently asked questions

 A scout is harassing me, but no Minecraft Team members are currently online – what do I do?

-/ignore to avoid seeing any more comments by them, and take screenshots of any comments so far as evidence.
-You should then send an email to email@example.com, alert a Minecraft team member when they come online, or join #help on ScoutLink IRC.
+Take screenshots of any comments so far as evidence, and send an email to email@example.com and include date, time and timezone when it happened.
 Don’t take matters into your own hands – any rules you break in retaliation can still get you punished as well.

 I’ve just tried logging on, but I’m banned – what do I do?

-Send an email to firstname.lastname@example.org directly or using our contact form and include: (1) Your Minecraft username (2) Why you got banned (if you know) (3) When you got banned (4) why we should unban you now.
+Send an email to us using our ban appeal contact form and include: (1) Your Minecraft username (2) Why you got banned (if you know) (3) When you got banned (4) why we should unban you now.

 How do I become a Minecraft Team member?